 Debt & Risks

-Dependence on a single production country, rising raw material costs, logistics delays?
+Reliance on a single country of production, rising material costs, logistical delays?
 How do they manage crises (delays, stockouts, returns)?

 Resource Utilization

-Sourcing quality, lead time management, management of leftover collections?
+Sourcing quality, lead time control, management of leftover collections?
 Frequent liquidations or good replenishment management?

-• identification of key players: who dominates your segment?
+• identifying key players: who dominates your segment?

-• the study of their product ranges (strong pieces, prices, materials, sizes offered).
+• studying their ranges (key pieces, prices, materials, sizes offered).

-• the analysis of their marketing: social media, storytelling, UGC, loyalty programs.
+• analyzing their marketing: social networks, storytelling, UGC, loyalty programs.

-• the understanding of their customer journey: customer reviews, return management, delivery times.
+• understanding their purchasing journey: customer reviews, return management, delivery times.

 Define a Differentiating and Credible Concept

 A good concept relies on a focused and credible positioning.
-For example, Arena positions itself as a high-end swimming specialist: performance, quality, professional sports universe.
+For example, Arena positions itself as a specialist in high-end swimming: performance, quality, professional sports universe.

 You can draw inspiration from this logic by asking yourself 3 questions:

-• Function: is your swimsuit designed for sport, beach, intensive swimming, well-being, maternity...?
+• Function: Is your swimsuit designed for sport, beach, intensive swimming, wellness, maternity…?

-• Emotion: does your brand universe speak of power, softness, holidays, self-confidence?
+• Emotion: Does your universe speak of power, softness, holidays, self-confidence?

-Goal: be able to summarize your concept in a clear sentence that you can display on your home page, packaging, and Instagram.
+Goal: To be able to summarize your concept in a clear sentence that you can display on your home page, packaging, Instagram, and funding application.

 Designing a Coherent Collection